David Patrick, Dean, Old Main 530, 360-650-3170

 Students who maintain Continuous Enrollment will be allowed to complete their degree under the policies and requirements in place at their date of matriculation.
 Students who fail to main Continuous Enrollment (i.e., take unofficial leave) must reapply for admission to the program and pay the current admission fees.
 Readmission is not guaranteed.
 Decisions for re-enrollment will happen at the department level and students may be subject to changes in the degree or additional requirements as deemed necessary by the program.

 All requirements for the degree must be completed within five years of the initial quarter of matriculation.
 Active graduate students within this five-year time period maintain access to library and computer resources.
-Students who have not completed their program after three years of study are required to file a plan for completion of the degree within the five-year limit.
-Otherwise it is understood that the student has decided to withdraw from the program, and the graduate file is inactivated.
+Students who have not completed their program after three years of study are encouraged to consult their program adviser to develop a plan for completion of the degree within the five-year limit.
 Student computer accounts which allow access to computer labs, e-mail, library privileges, and other student technology services are purged at the end of this five-year period.
 Files of students who are admitted and register for coursework but do not complete their programs are kept for five years after the five-year program requirement.
 Files of students who complete programs are archived for 35 years.

 Plan of Study

-During the first quarter of graduate study at WWU, the student and graduate program advisor together develop a “Plan of Study” in accordance with the requirements described in the catalog’s program narrative.
-Plan of Study forms may be submitted to the Graduate School or completed within Degree Works.
-Plans of study may be amended as necessary.
+During the first quarter of graduate study at WWU, the student and graduate program advisor together develop a plan of study in accordance with the requirements described in the catalog’s program narrative.
+Plans should be completed within Degree Works and may be amended as necessary.

 Transfer, Correspondence and Workshop Courses